php-fig/fig-standards/proposed/http-factory/http-factory-meta.md

 #### 4.2.2 Guzzle

-[Guzzle][guzzle] is currently the most popular HTTP Messages implementation for client usage.
+[Guzzle][guzzle] is an HTTP Messages implementation that focuses on client usage.

 - [`Request`][guzzle-request] Requires both `string $method` and `string|UriInterface $uri`.
 - [`Response`][guzzle-response] No required parameters, status code defaults to `200`.